bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/dnf.md

 dnf provides

-The following are available after installing “dnf-plugins-core”
+The following are available after installing "dnf-plugins-core”
 ===============================================================

 To download a package: